rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/Fil2.md

 processes** used to produce them
 * Leads to the need for more sophisticated systems to control both outcomes and processes

+## Benefits of Project Organization

+Project form of organisation allows the manager to be responsive to
+* The client and the environment
+* Identify and correct problems at an early date
+* Make timely decisions about trade-offs between conflicting project goals
+* Ensure that managers of the separate tasks that comprise the project do not optimise the performance of their tasks at the expense of the total project

+## Advantage of Project-based organizations

+* Experience better control and better customer relations
+* Increase in their project's return on investment
+* Shorter development times, lower costs, higher quality and reliability, and higher profit margins
+* Sharper orientation toward results, better interdepartmental coordination, and higher worker morale.

+## Disadvantage of Project-based organizations

+* Results in greater organisational complexity
+* Increases the likelihood that organizational policy will be violated
+* Higher costs, more management difficulties, and low personnel utilisation
+* Conflict

+## Limitations of Project Management
+* The creation of a project may be an admission that the parent organisation and its managers cannot accomplish the desired outcomes through the functional organisation
+* Conflict seems to be a necessary side effect